yjunyeu/tp/docs/DeveloperGuide.md

 6. Enhance `find` with a flag for exact string matches.
 Currently, find only supports partial string matches for both names and modules which may lead to unwanted results.
 This enhancement allow users to find contacts more accurately when some names or module codes contain similar substrings (eg `CS2103T` and `CS2103`).

+7. Enhance `sort` to support different sorting options.
+Currently, sort only sorts the address book in ascending lexicographical order by a person's name.
+   This enhancement can allow users to sort in descending order instead or sort by other details of a person.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Effort**